APA 9-ball Doubles Championship

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.

-- CELL PHONE USE – Cell phone use is prohibited while a player is taking their turn at the table and during coaching time-outs.
+- CELL PHONE AND SMARTWATCH USE – Cell phone and smartwatch use is prohibited while a player is taking their turn at the table and during coaching time-outs.

 - GAME RULES – APA game rules apply.
 The game rules are covered in the Official Team Manual.
 You should ensure that you are familiar with these rules.
 Further, these Championship Rules and the Rules for Participation also apply at this Tournament.
 Any and all Local Bylaws applicable to your Local League, or interpretation(s) of the APA game rules made by your Local League Operator, which are not in full accord with the Championship Rules established by the APA do not apply at this event.
 It is your responsibility to know what is a Championship Rule and what is a Local Bylaw.
 In addition, you are obligated to review the Certification Statement prior to signing it and registering for the Tournament.